benmpeterson/ExerCize/README.md

 ExerCize is a MVC portfolio project that logs user workouts and calculates how many calories are burned during each activity.
-The app was created to solve a set of common web development problems including setting up admin and user roles, querying user information from a Database, and displaying the queried information visually.
+The app was created to solve a set of common web development problems including setting up admin and user roles, querying user information from a database, and displaying the queried information visually.
 The techniques to solve these problems are described in detail below.

 ## Libraries and Resources Used